DiligentPenguinn/vietnamese-voice-forge/README.md

 - **Dialect adaptation (Quảng Bình)**:
   - Used DeepSeek V3 with a **rule file** to generate ~20,000 sentence pairs.
-  - DeepSeek V3 outperformed OpenAI GPT-4o in idiomatic accuracy.
+  - We also tried OpenAI GPT-40 and found that DeepSeek V3 outperformed OpenAI GPT-4o in idiomatic accuracy (human-eval).

 - **Classical style (Cổ Trang)**:
   - Collected ~40,000 sentences from classical novels: